 Scientists ID drugs that may block coronavirus from jumping to uninfected cells

-They found that 12 per cent of the host proteins that interact with the virus were modified.
-The scientists also identified the kinases that are most likely to regulate these modifications, and suggested that these enzymes are potential targets for drugs to stop the activity of the virus and treat COVID-19.
+They found that 12 percent of the host proteins that interact with the virus was modified.
+The scientists also identified the kinases that are most likely to regulate these modifications and suggested that these enzymes are potential targets for drugs to stop the activity of the virus and treat COVID-19.
 "The virus prevents human cells from dividing, maintaining them at a particular point in the cell cycle.
 This provides the virus with a relatively stable and adequate environment to keep replicating," explained Pedro Beltrao, Group Leader at EMBL-EBI and study co-author.

 One of the key findings from the study, according to the scientists, is that SARS-CoV-2 infected cells exhibit long, branched, arm-like extensions, or filopodia, which may help the virus reach nearby cells in the body and advance the infection.
 However, the researchers said, further study is needed to validate these findings.